- About the Team Builder

 - Similar to other hourly contracts on Upwork, we'll automatically charge your billing method each Monday for the hours invoiced during the prior week, subject to the weekly minimum payment of 30 hours.

-- The weekly minimum payment of 30 hours is applied from the first full week of the contract onwards (the week starting the next Monday after contract start date), for every week when the contract isn't paused billing for any period of time.
+- The weekly minimum payment of 30 hours is applied from the second full week of the contract onwards (the week starting the second Monday after contract start date), for every week when the contract isn't paused billing for any period of time.

 - Payments on contracts using Team Builder are subject to the standard Upwork payment processing fees.